MrPokeylope/RockPaperScissors/README.md

 # RockPaperScissors
-Play a game of rock, paper, scissors in the javascript console
+Play a game of rock, paper, scissors against a CPU opponent.